 How Does Google use Title Tags to Categorize Pages?

 When a user searches for anything online, Google will look into its database to see what pages have content relating to what the user wants.
 Google uses page titles to determine what different pages are about.
 Google will only display pages relevant to the search query and which happens in a fraction of a second.

 Now, if your title tag isn’t well optimized, Google will not display the page for the users because they will assume that it doesn’t contain useful information.
 Assuming that your page gets displayed on the search results but users don’t click on it, Google will get signals that your page is not relevant to users.
 All these negative signals will go into Google’s algorithm and your page will stop ranking for the particular keyword.

 Just like we saw Google can rewrite your meta-description, the search engine can also rewrite the page titles.
 As frustrating as it can be, there is nothing you can do about it other than improve the title tags to fit into Google’s criterion.

-Here are some of the reasons Google may use a different SEO title tag from the original one you submitted.
+Here are some of the reasons Google may use a different meta title tag from the original one you submitted.